Previous article: « Happy Fourth of July: Month in Review – June 2008

 7. Tax withholding.
 Are you making the amount of income you estimated when you set your withholding level?
 Now is a great time to make an adjustment using the IRS withholding calculator.

-8. 2008 reduced capital gains tax.
-If you are planning on taking advantage of the 0% capital gains taxes in 2008, have you sold your stock yet?
+8. Reduced capital gains tax.
+If you are planning on taking advantage of the 0% capital gains taxes this year, have you sold your stock yet?

 9. Update your beneficiaries.
 Don’t get caught with an old beneficiary on your account.
 Make sure your retirement accounts and life insurance policies are up to date.